 I also think students need to seek out things they find scary.
 I like to share with my students a story from my own senior year of high school when each student was required to complete a year-long project.
 The only guidelines were to do something you think you couldn’t do.
 I was sure I couldn’t write a novel, so I wrote one.
 It was a science-fiction tale of a girl who hits her head in a surfing accident and loses her memory.
 I honestly think those early questions I asked myself about memory and identity led me to who I am as a scientist.
 So I tell all my students that to reach your creative potential, shine a light on your weaknesses, be honest with yourself, and self-advocate.
 In time, these small habits will transform your weaknesses into your greatest strengths!

-If you want to get ahead in your SAT/ACT prep, taking practice tests and tutoring can be the fastest way to learn the necessary material.
-Contact us today to take a free SAT/ACT practice test!
+If you’re interested in SAT or ACT prep, taking a practice test is the best way to assess your readiness.
+Contact us today to take a free SAT or ACT practice test!